Part 2: Troubleshoot network connectivity from Oracle Autonomous AI Database at Multicloud

 Common issues

-If Advanced Networking is not active on your Oracle.Database delegated subnet, it can cause complications.
+If Advanced Networking is not active on your Oracle.Database delegated subnet, it can cause issues.
 The only way to find out is via Microsoft SR.

 NFS version